 Samuels Theatre is located in the Tompkins College Center (TCC) on the Cedar Crest College campus in Allentown, PA.
 The TCC is building #25 on this map.

-The student-run Box Office is currently closed until the Fall 2017 Semester, beginning the week of August 28, 2017.
+The student-run Box Office is currently closed until the Spring 2018 Semester and will reopen on Monday, January 22.
 For immediate questions/concerts, please contact Performing Arts Department Chair, Roxanne Amico, at 610-437-4471 ext.
 3619.